chelsigorridon/Module_02_CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_SDF01/README.md

 ## 📚 Learning Goals

-- 🚀 Get comfortable using Git and GitHub
+- 🚀 Get comfortable using Git and GitHub also get familiar with Version Control and using The Terminal.
-- 🎨 Learn HTML, CSS, and JavaScript
+- 🎨 Learn HTML, CSS, and JavaScript and create amazing projects.
-- 💡 Build real-world projects and collaborate with others
+- 💡 Build real-world projects, collaborate with the other students and make great connections.

 ---